-Joseph Pearce, diretor do Centro of Faith and Culture do Aquinas College escreveu um excelnmete texto que compara as visões econômicas de três grandes escritores católicos: Chesterton, Belloc e J.R.R Tolkien (do Senhor dos Anéis).
-Pearce está criticando a percepção de Tolkien não compartilha das visões distributistas de Chesterton e Belloc.
+Joseph Pearce, diretor do Centro of Faith and Culture do Aquinas College escreveu um excelente texto que compara as visões econômicas de três grandes escritores católicos: Chesterton, Belloc e J.R.R Tolkien (do Senhor dos Anéis).
+Pearce está criticando a percepção que Tolkien não compartilha das visões distributistas de Chesterton e Belloc.

 Texto excelente, publicado no site da The Imaginative Conservative,